ntzeitlin/attention-galaxy/README.md

 Attention Galaxy is a React-based task and project management app that visualizes your projects as a cosmic system.
 Projects and Tasks are represented as celestial bodies, providing an intuitive way to track focus and productivity.

+## Purpose and Motivation

+As someone who balances multiple projects across different locations over long periods, I needed a tool that could quickly highlight neglected projects.
+Many of my projects require specific tools that are scattered across locations, making organization even more challenging.
+Attention Galaxy provides a visual approach to managing tasks, ensuring that no project drifts too far from focus.
+By integrating an item checklist tied to tasks, the app helps keep track of necessary tools and resources, making project management more seamless and efficient

 ## Features

 -   **Galactic Project Visualization**: See your projects as planets and uncompleted tasks as moons.